-Incorporating Indigenous and Traditional Knowledge: Ensuring the insight from Indigenous Science, Traditional Knowledge and ways of life is interwoven throughout is important for a strong plan.
+Incorporating Indigenous and Traditional Knowledge: Ensuring the insight from Indigenous science, Traditional Knowledge and ways of life is interwoven throughout is important for a strong plan.
 This includes knowledge about the land and ecology.
-It also includes knowledge about developing and maintaining effective and meaningful relationships.
+It includes knowledge about developing and maintaining effective and meaningful relationships.
+Finally, it includes looking to the seven grandfather teachings for guidance as we plan for the future.